stefanraath3/email-builder-wysiwyg/docs/email-builder-v2-prd.md

 ---

+### Phase 4 Summary ✅ COMPLETE

+All parts of Phase 4 are complete and validated.
+The system now has:

+- **Attributes handle integration** via GlobalDragHandle click handler
+- **React-based Attributes Sheet** that opens on handle click
+- **Auto-selection** of clicked block with proper NodeSelection/TextSelection handling
+- **Solid background Sheet** that works in light and dark modes

+**Next Phase**: Phase 5 - Block Attributes Panel v1 (Interactive Styling)

+---

-### Phase 5: Block Attributes Panel v1 (Text Blocks)
+### Phase 5: Block Attributes Panel v1 (Interactive Styling) ✅ COMPLETE

-**Goal**: Implement real attributes panel for text blocks with appearance and typography controls
+**Goal**: Implement interactive attributes panel with Resend-inspired UX for styling all block types

 **Deliverables**: